 Other statement examples:

-• ”My hexagon has six sides.“ This statement presents a certainty, because all hexagons have six sides.
+- ”My hexagon has six sides.“ This statement presents a certainty, because all hexagons have six sides.

-• ”My rectangle has a 45° angle.“ This statement presents an impossible situation, because all rectangles have four 90° angles.
+- ”My rectangle has a 45° angle.“ This statement presents an impossible situation, because all rectangles have four 90° angles.

-• “My acute angle measures 120°”.
+- “My acute angle measures 120°”.
 This statement presents an impossible situation, because all acute angles measure less than 90°.

 After grouping the students into pairs, the teacher asks them to write statements similar to the example they just worked through and that are related to geometric shapes they know.
-After each student has developed their statements, will read their statement.
+After each student has developed their statements, they will read them.
 The other student will specify, with justifications, whether the statement presents a definite, probable/possible, or impossible situation and then modify it so that it presents one of the other two situations.
 The student who reads the initial statement must in turn specify the situation that is presented by this new statement.
 The students will then switch roles.

 Source: translated from Guide d’enseignement efficace des mathématiques, de la 4e à la 6e année, Géométrie et sens de l'espace, Fascicule 1, p.
 42.